fairbrother-lab/The_unusual_gene_architecture_of_polyubiquitin/README.md

 All other data can be found at DOI [10.5281/zenodo.8122164](https://doi.org/10.5281/zenodo.8122164)

-# Notes
-- Some scripts in scripts/gnomAD reference a folder in data/gnomAD that isn't included here due to its size (>3 TB).
+Note: Some scripts in scripts/gnomAD reference a folder in data/gnomAD that isn't included to its size (>3 TB).
 The files contained in the folder can be downloaded from Google Cloud Public Datasets at gs://gcp-public-data--gnomad/release/3.1.1/vcf/genomes and gs://gcp-public-data--gnomad/release/2.1.1/vcf/genomes as in scripts/gnomAD/gnomAD_download.sh